DeshanXD/crypto-currency-data/README.md

-# Crypto-Currency price chart:
+# Analyze Crypto-Data

-You can gather and print data of of 100 popular crypto-currencies
+With this simple application, You can gather upto 100 popular crypto currency data and table into CLI without any API